 Select if you want the RTC UTC time to come from the GPS receiver or the internal RTC.
 Both real time clocks are powered by an internal 3V lithium coin cell battery.
-The internal battery can be replaced by unscrewing the 5 screws holding the back and front enclosures together.
-Delicately replace the battery.
+The internal battery can be replaced by unscrewing the 5 screws holding the back and front enclosures together as well as the 2 screws next to the D15 connector.
+Delicately slide out the electronics and replace the battery.
 The battery is a CR2032 coin cell.